Venafi/ecosystem-docs/docs/developers/design-patterns/for-cloud-waf/cloud-waf-overview.md

 - Securing traffic to the admin interface of the WAF itself
 - Securing traffic to the applications being managed by the WAF

-Regardless of the purpose, proper management of those {{mids}} are critical to the availability and security of the workload.
-When active {{mids}} expire or become unavailable, outages happen.

-{% include '.admonitions/outages-admonition.md' %}

 #### Securing traffic to the admin interface of the WAF itself

 While WAFs don't typically protect the traffic to their own administration interfaces in the same way they do for managed applications, ensuring that administrator traffic is encrypted with an enterprise-trusted {{mid}} is just as important.